 Princeton in Asia, Africa, and Latin America Fellowship Programs

-Check out GOFAR’s Asia Opportunities Guide to learn about other fellowships in Asia.
+Check out the CRF’s Asia Opportunities Guide to learn about other fellowships in Asia.

-Costs: Note that PiAf charges a $75 application fee and, upon acceptance, a $350 placement fee.
+Costs: No application fee, but upon acceptance, a $350 placement fee is required.
 Fellows cover their own airfare.